Space Assembly: The Cultural Negotiation of Space Science

 We live in an era of ‘Big Data’ where processes of digitisation and datafication are embedded in all realms of existence and activity.
 As such, multiple ethico-political issues surround the creation and production of data that we use in our lives and in our research.

-This round table discussion is an opportunity for people across disciplines to come together to think playfully, expansively, and critically about the data, datasets, media and fieldwork methods that they use.
-The workshop aims to produce new perspectives to help us think about ideas of global urgency such as ecological precarity or social crisis.
-As a starting point, artist, Luis Guzmán and scientist, Clare Watt, will each, in turn, analyse their data by focussing on an artefact that resonates with their research, sharing anecdotes and stories from fieldwork, processes, and collaborations.
-Collectively, we will then ask questions and seek new convergences and threads of thinking through data.
+This round table discussion was an opportunity for people across disciplines to come together to think playfully, expansively, and critically about the data, datasets, media and fieldwork methods that they use.
+The workshop aimed to produce new perspectives to help us think about ideas of global urgency such as ecological precarity or social crisis.
+As a starting point, artist, Luis Guzmán and scientist, Clare Watt, each, in turn, analysed their data by focussing on an artefact that resonates with their research, sharing anecdotes and stories from fieldwork, processes, and collaborations.
+Collectively, we then asked questions and sought new convergences and threads of thinking through data.

 • WORKSHOP #2: Transplanetary Architectures